 Times of economic crisis have historically often flushed out frauds and other unscrupulous dealings which may not otherwise have been discovered in normal economic conditions.
 It appears that the COVID-19 pandemic, together with other economic factors such as depressed oil prices, are no exception.

-Preliminary trends in arbitration in the shipping sector in light of COVID-19
+Global: Preliminary trends in arbitration in the shipping sector amid COVID-19

 The COVID-19 pandemic has resulted in court access in many jurisdictions being severely curtailed.
 Certain jurisdictions are permitting urgent matters to proceed, often by way of telephone or videoconference.